 Avoiding weight-loss intervention is not the same as taking a hands-off approach.
 While fdSatter is weight-neutral, that is not to say that anything goes with respect to child weight-or adult weight, for that matter.
-While weight is strongly genetically determined, disruptive factors may exist in the family and in the environment.
-Pronounced and prolonged disruptions can distort a child's natural growth trajectory.
+While weight is strongly genetically determined, factors that disrupt feeding dynamics may exist in the family and in the environment.
+Pronounced and prolonged interference and/or lack of support can distort a child's natural growth trajectory.
 Identify and correct the disruption.
-Establish the Satter Division of Responsibility in Feeding (sDOR) to support the child's natural growth integrity, preserve the feeding relationship, and protect the child's long-term relationship with food: their Eating Competence.18
+Establish the Satter Division of Responsibility in Feeding (sDOR) to support the child's natural growth integrity, preserve the feeding relationship, and protect the child's long-term relationship with food: their Eating Competence.